 For work experience, you might have taken up projects in the office of a real estate agent.
 Based on this experience, you may consider pursuing a degree program in real estate management.
 This will help you to become a professional surveyor.
 Sometimes, your goal may be to become a journalist.

 How does the related industry view the subject that you are planning to study?

 Do you really need to study the subject to get a job in the industry to which it is linked?
 It is not necessary to obtain a journalism degree so as to become a journalist.
 Any degree is acceptable.

 Do you have enough work experience to decide whether this career path is the right option in your case?

 #3: Does the Subject Relate to Something New?

 To give you an example, you might have been fascinated by computers and Internet and mathematics as a subject.
 Therefore, you may consider securing a computer science degree which you may not have studied before.

-Are you aware of what is involved?
-You can speak to a career adviser, research online and explore in detail as regards the modules that you will have to study.
+But are you aware of what is involved?
+Have you considered taking up some basic courses or maybe a Java Tutorial, or something similar that can help you with the degree?
+You can speak to a career adviser, research online, and explore in detail as regards the modules that you will have to study.

 Why do you want to study this subject?
 You need to clearly know this.
 Is it to build a specific career path?
 Is it to broaden your horizon?
 Is it because your sibling studied the course?
 Is it because the university near to your home offers this course?